General relaxation model for a homogeneous plasma with spherically symmetric velocity space

-In this paper, we propose a general relaxation model, which is a kinetic moment-closed model for a homogeneous plasma with spherically symmetric velocity space.
-This model is composed of the transport equation, character parameter equations, kinetic dissipative force closure relation and the normalized kinetic dissipative force between two species.
-By applying the KMM0, which is based on the finitely distinguishable independent features hypothesis, and introducing a set of special functions, named R function and R integration, the kinetic dissipative force closure relation can be presented in a closed form.
-Furthermore, when there is no shell structure in velocity space, this closure relation reduces to be the simple version give in our precious work, which is expressed in term of Gauss hypergeometric2F1 function.
+In this paper, we propose a general relaxation model, namely a kinetic moment-closed model (KMCM) for homogeneous plasmas with general spherically symmetric velocity space.
+This model consists of the transport equation and normalized kinetic dissipative forces between two species, along with incorporated constraint equations including the conservation equations, characteristic parameter equations (CPEs) and kinetic dissipative force closure relation.
+By employing the KMM0 which is based on the finitely distinguishable independent features (FDIF) hypothesis, and introducing a set of special functions named as $R$ function and $R$ integration, the closure relations of kinetic moments and kinetic dissipative forces can be presented in a closed form.
+Furthermore, in cases with shell-less velocity space, this closure relation for kinetic dissipative forces reduces to the simple version presented in our precious work, which is expressed in terms of Gauss hypergeometric $\IIFI$ function.

-The general relaxation model accurately captures both the near-equilibrium state and the far-from-equilibrium states of a homogeneous plasma with spherically symmetric velocity space.
-These findings offer a new semi-analytical, semi-numerical approach to solving the VFP equation.
-The general temperature relaxation model can be achieved, and the general characteristic frequency of temperature relaxation in the presence of spherical symmetry in velocity space can be explicitly determined.
-Furthermore, this general relaxation model can serve as valuable benchmarks for nonlinear statistical physics applications such as fusion plasma and solar plasma.
+The presented general relaxation model accurately captures both the near-equilibrium state and the far-from-equilibrium states of homogeneous plasmas with spherically symmetric velocity space.
+These findings offer a new semi-analytical, semi-numerical approach for solving the VFP equation.
+The general temperature relaxation model is also achieved, and the general characteristic frequency of temperature relaxation in the presence of spherical symmetry in velocity space can be explicitly determined.
+Furthermore, this general relaxation model can serve as valuable benchmarks for nonlinear statistical physics applications such as fusion plasmas and solar plasmas.

-In our upcoming research, we aim to extend these findings to encompass scenarios involving axisymmetric velocity space with non-zero average velocity and to investigate classical physics phenomenon such as Landau damping and Bernstein instability driven by the shell-type ion velocity distribution.
+In our upcoming research, we aim to address the general optimization algorithm for solving this nonlinear system, and extend these findings to encompass scenarios involving axisymmetric velocity space.
+Subsequently, this nonlinear model can be employed to investigate the classical physics phenomena such as Landau damping and Bernstein instability driven by the shell-type ion velocity distribution.